-Once you are convinced that God is able, once you are convinced that your circumstances are not the ultimate determination of God's ability, then you're ready to act in faith.
+Once you are convinced that God is able and that your circumstances are not the ultimate determination of God's ability, then you're ready to act in faith.
 We tend to focus on the wrong thing.
 We focus on how bad things are with us, not on how great things are with Him.